hackclub/jams/jams/batches/sparkletilt-pcb/readMe/en-US.md

 ---
-title: 'Build a Digital Level board'
+title: 'SparkleTilt: Design a Digital Level PCB'
 contributor: 'karmanyaahm'
 description: "Level up your PCB skills with this Arduino-nano compatible digital level.
 You can use it to measure angles, decorate your room, or do anything you can with an Arduino!"
 video: ''